मधुर्य-कादम्बिनी

 yogena dāna-dharmeṇa śreyobhir itarair api

-sarvaṁ mad-bhakti-yogena mad-bhakto labhate 'ñjasā
+sarvaṁ mad-bhakti-yongena mad-bhakto labhate 'ñjasā

 svargāpavargaṁ mad-dhāma kathañcid yadi vāñchati